BDC Hamburger Icon

 What is overhead?

-Overhead is a significant aspect of solid accounting, for several reasons.
+Overhead is a significant aspect of solid accounting that a small business should know, for several reasons.
 First, it reflects costs that a business can’t avoid simply by slowing or stopping production.
 Second, determining overhead costs is necessary to establish your business’s break-even point.
 Specifically, you can factor those overhead costs into the prices you set for your goods and services to ensure you aren’t selling your items at prices where you are losing money.

 Understanding your overhead expenses is also essential because it is one of the most significant sources of cost savings for companies looking to streamline operations.
-To reduce your overhead expenses, you should regularly review your bills for services such as electricity and internet to see if better deals are available.
+To cut business costs in this category, you should regularly review your bills for services such as electricity and internet to see if better deals are available.
+“Even though overhead costs are not directly related to generating revenue in the business, they are necessary to maintain infrastructure, ensure compliance, create systems, amplify success and oversee business pipelines and processes,” said Natalia Vashkovets-Mawby, principal at Finance for the Now.

 TipBottom line